Sanju Samson: Early life

 Delhi.
-He trained under coach Yashpal at the academy in DL DAV Model School, Shalimar Bagh.
-When Sanju didn't make it into the Delhi U-13 team for Dhruv Pandove Trophy, his father took voluntary retirement from the Delhi police force; a year after he retired from football and moved to Kerala, where Sanju and his brother continued their cricketing careers.
+He was trained under coach Yashpal at the academy in DL DAV Model School, Shalimar Bagh.
+When he didn't make it into the Delhi U13 team for Dhruv Pandove Trophy, his father took voluntary retirement from the Delhi police force; a year after he retired from football and moved to Kerala, where Samson and his brother continued their cricketing careers.
 In Kerala, he attended Masters Cricket Club in Thiruvananthapuram before changing academies to train under Biju George on Medical College Ground, Thiruvananthapuram.

-Sanju graduated high school from St. Joseph's Higher Secondary School, Thiruvananthapuram, Kerala.
+Samson graduated high school from St. Joseph's Higher Secondary School, Thiruvananthapuram, Kerala.
 He pursued a B.A. degree in English literature from Mar Ivanios College, Thiruvananthapuram.
-Apart from cricket, his childhood aspiration was to become an IPS officer.

 Youth and domestic career

 Youth career

-Sanju was a member of the U-13 cricket team of Kerala in 2007.
+Samson was a member of the U-13 cricket team of Kerala in 2007.
 In the KSCA Inter-State under-13 tournament, he captained Kerala and bagged the player of the tournament award scoring 973 runs, including four centuries in five matches at an average of 108.11.
-As a member of Kerala U-15 team for the 2008-09 Vijay Merchant Trophy, he scored a double century off 138 balls against Goa and finished the tournament as the second-highest run-scorer with 498 runs including two centuries and two fifties.
+As a member of Kerala U-16 team for the 2008–09 Vijay Merchant Trophy, he scored a double century off 138 balls against Goa and finished the tournament as the second-highest run-scorer with 498 runs including two centuries and two fifties.
 He was also the captain of Kerala in U-16 and U-19 levels.

 His performance in the 2010-11 Cooch Behar Trophy earned him a spot in the India U-19 team that played the 2012 ACC Under-19 Asia Cup held in Malaysia in June 2012.
 His dismal show in the tournament meant that he failed to get selected to India's squad for the 2012 Under-19 Cricket World Cup that followed.
 He was named vice-captain of India U-19 team for the 2013 Top End Under-19 Series in Australia in June 2013.
 He scored two half-centuries in India U-19's Youth Test series against Sri Lanka held from July to August 2013.
 In the 2013 ACC Under 19 Asia cup in UAE, he scored a century in the final against Pakistan, helping India retain the cup.
 He was also India's vice-captain in the tournament.
 In January 2014, BCCI appointed Sanju as vice-captain of team India for the 2014 Under-19 Cricket World Cup.
 He was the top run-scorer for India in the tournament with a highest score of 85 runs from 45 balls against Papua New Guinea.